Indiana University

 • If you see "[****]", the section of the disk you selected will also be wiped.

 • If you see "[----]", you have already selected a section of the disk for wiping.
-You should uncheck your selection and instead wipe the entire disk.
+Uncheck your selection and instead wipe the entire disk.

 6. Press the F10 key to begin the secure erase process.
 As soon as you press F10, data erasure will begin.

-The "Statistics" box in the top right corner of the screen will display an estimate of the time remaining on the disk wiping process.
+The "Statistics" box at the top right will display an estimate of the time remaining on the disk wiping process.